LuciaLacort/LuciaLacort/README.md

 ## In case you are curious

-👩‍💻 Currently building the next version of my personal website and a social media clone
+👩‍💻 In my free time, I’m working on the next version of my personal website and building a social media clone

 💼 Working as a Digital Project Manager, learning and growing every day